 Most Refreshing Steam Mops for Tiles and Grout

 You can adjust your steam output by switching between its high and low settings.
-It’s got swivel steering, and is balanced to stand upright unsupported.
-Multi-floor capacity enables use on a variety of surfaces, including linoleum, marble, granite, wood, and of course, tiles.
+It’s got swivel steering and is balanced to stand upright unsupported.
+Multi-floor capacity enables use on various surfaces, including linoleum, marble, granite, wood, and of course, tiles.

 The spotboost brush and fragrance disc aren’t common components in steam mops.
 You’ll get an optimized experience out of them.
 These accessories significantly increase the product’s value for money.